Artur Schnabel: Leschetizky years

 Following a failed initial approach to Anton Bruckner, Schnabel studied music theory and composition under Eusebius Mandyczewski.
 Mandyczewski was an assistant to Johannes Brahms, and through him Schnabel was introduced to Brahms' circle.
 He often was in the great composer's presence.
 The young Schnabel once heard Brahms play in a performance of his first piano quartet; for all the missed notes, said Schnabel, it "was in the true grand manner."

 Schnabel made his official concert debut in 1897, at the Bösendorfer-Saal in Vienna.
-Later that same year, he gave a series of concerts in Budapest, Prague and Brünn (today Brno, Czech Republic).
+Later that same year, he gave a series of concerts in Budapest, Prague and Brno.

 Berlin years

 Schnabel moved to Berlin in 1898, making his debut there with a concert at the Bechstein-Saal.
 Following World War I, Schnabel also toured widely, visiting the United States, Russia and England.

 He gained initial fame thanks to orchestral concerts he gave under the conductor Arthur Nikisch as well as playing in chamber music and accompanying his future wife, the contralto Therese Behr, in Lieder.

 In chamber music, he founded the Schnabel Trio with the violinist Alfred Wittenberg and the cellist Anton Hekking; they played together between 1902 and 1904.
 In 1905, he formed a second Schnabel Trio with Carl Flesch (with whom he also played violin sonatas) and the cellist Jean Gérardy.
 In 1914, with the outbreak of the First World War, Gérardy (a Belgian) left the trio as he could no longer remain in Germany.
 He was replaced by Hugo Becker and this became the third Schnabel Trio.

 Later, Schnabel also played in a quartet with violinist Bronisław Huberman, composer/violist Paul Hindemith and the cellist Gregor Piatigorsky (with whom he also played and recorded cello sonatas).
 Schnabel also played with a number of other famous musicians including the violinist Joseph Szigeti and the cellists Pablo Casals and Pierre Fournier.

 He was friends of, and played with, the most distinguished conductors of the day, including Wilhelm Furtwängler, Bruno Walter, Otto Klemperer, George Szell, Willem Mengelberg, and Adrian Boult.